hajnayeb/Judder/README.md

 ![z](https://github.com/hajnayeb/Judder/assets/74108898/4ee2fdb0-6e49-45bb-a43d-053662405339)

-**- We also installed accelerometers on the steering wheel to measure the lateral and rotations vibrations caused by brake judder.
+**- We also installed accelerometers on the steering wheel to measure the lateral and rotations vibrations of brake judder.
 In the following video, part of the road test when the judder was observed is shown:**

 https://github.com/hajnayeb/Judder/assets/74108898/467eda42-e76b-4333-ac5f-69e3507e9573